abao1999/panda/README.md

 ## Evaluation
 To evalute the performance of a fine-tuned model, run `python scripts/evaluate.py` after setting the appropriate configuration in `configs/evaluation.yaml`.
 In particular, set `model_id` to point to the directory of your saved fine-tuned model checkpoint.
 The list of dynamical systems used for evaluation is also set in the configuration, but will default to using the test/train split.

-## Experiments
-+ Define a subset of 100 systems for training, randomly sample a dynamical system, make a trajectory from it, apply any augmentation, and then use that dataset for that batch.
-Set aside 30 attractors to test generalization.
-Can further augment training dataset with skew product systems.

-## Ideas for Trained Models
-+ Look at generalization to heldout dynamical systems
-+ Probe for Koopman like internal dynamics
-+ Error propagation to explain why long context beats precision limit of numerical integration
-+ Encoder embeddings and token-level analysis
-+ Ensure the fine-tuned model performance doesn't degrade on the timeseries it was previously trained on

 ## Notes
 + does it make more sense to reestimate period - a surrogate for the timescale, or the lyapunov exponent - a well defined quantity?
 What about using first UPO?
 + Must decide whether we want to use MLM or causal prediction for pretraining